 Check devices where you're logged in

-• Learn how to access Your devices from your settings.
+• Learn how to check your devices from your settings.

 Check your security alerts